anaellezan/SAX_reformatting/README.md

 - 17-AHA LV wall parcellation computation (compute_17_aha_segments_LVwall.py).
 The division is done according to the ["official" definition](https://www.pmod.com/files/download/v34/doc/pcardp/3615.htm), notably, taking into account that "only slices containing myocardium in all 360° are included", i.e. part of the base is excluded.
 - 17 regions LV mesh parcellation computation (compute_17_segments_mesh.py).
 Given a LV wall segmentation and corresponding mesh (endo, epi, midwall etc) compute 17-AHA segmentation projecting the division on the LV wall image to the mesh.
 Additionally compute alternative parcellation directly on the mesh (17 regions but not 17-AHA since this one fully includes the basal region).

+## Important note on data display
+A few reformatted images may show problems when displayed by some tools (i.e. ITK-SNAP error message: Failed to load image (...).
+Image has an invalid orientation (code XYZ)).
+In those cases, images can be displayed using 3D Slicer, for instance, ticking the option "Ignore Orientation".
+Still the XYZ axes may be displayed in an odd manner (views can appear flipped).
+The orientation can be manually set to an easier-to-display one by using the code in workaround_visualization_issue.py but, importantly, the matching world coordinates with initial TA image will be lost (not relevant in most situations...).
+Not sure if it is worthy to by default apply the workaround to all cases since this issue does not happen very often.

 ## Code
 [Python](https://www.python.org/)